socialspacedev/chat-tools/userlike.md

     <h1>Let's test UserLike chat!</h1>
     <br>
     <p>
+       This is an in-app chat widget.
 Go click the bubble at the botton right and select the chat option.
 Then chat away!
 If you have any feedback, let Andrew know.
     </p>

     <!-- UserLike Beacon code -->